Skip to Content

 What are the different types of swallows?

-Illinois has six swallows: Barn Swallow, Northern Rough-winged Swallow, Purple Martin, Tree Swallow, Cliff Swallow, and Bank Swallow.
+You’ll find six amazing species: Barn Swallow, Northern Rough-winged Swallow, Purple Martin, Tree Swallow, Cliff Swallow, and Bank Swallow.
+Each has unique features, from forked tails to iridescent plumage.

 Do swallows live in Illinois?